 Since inception, Uniseed is proud to have provided young graduates experience as paid Investment Interns or Investment Associates with some of these then being employed as Investment Analysts with Uniseed.
 In this way, Uniseed’s program provides real hands on experience and development for the candidate rather than a short time stay of a few weeks that other programs may offer.

 The program has also provided science (Masters or PhD) graduates with the ability to pursue a non-research career.
-To date, all Interns have been female, and in this small way we feel we are helping to redress the diversity imbalance in STEM careers.

 Dr Cate Challen

 Intern & Investment Analyst (Aug 2003 - Mar 2007)

 Cate was a Graduate of the UQ Masters in Biotechnology program in 2002, and subsequently she started a Doctor of Biotechnology degree at UQ in 2003 after joining Uniseed, which she then completed.

 After gaining valuable experience with the firm, Cate joined leading Queensland venture fund CM Capital from 2007-2011.
 She then became Business Development Manager of two biotechnology start-ups – ASX-listed Universal Biosensors from 2010-2012 and San Diego based Orphagen Pharmaceuticals Inc in 2012-2013.
 From mid-2013, she has been a Science and Maths Educator at High Tech High in San Marcos, USA